Home Dog Breed Medium Dog Breeds Carolina Dog - Facts, Pictures, Puppies, Temperament, Breeders, Price

 Diet

 Food formula is often perfect for these dogs especially that which is required to keep a dog active.
 Additional supplements along with water must be given.
-This is mainly because they need a lot of energy to remain active.
+This is primarily because they require a lot of energy to stay active.

 Carolina Dog